larseggert/draft-ietf-modpod-group-processes/draft-ecahc-moderation.md

 {{!RFC2026}}, as with any other Area Director decision.
 In this case, the appeals chain starts with an appeal to the entire IESG.

-Moderators are not permitted to appeal working group chair decisions.
-However, an area director SHOULD carefully consider whether a chair is helping or hurting the cause of a group if the chair overrides moderator decisions.

-## Team Diversity

-Due to the global nature of the IETF, the membership of this team SHOULD reflect a diversity of time zones and other participant characteristics that lets it operate effectively around the clock and throughout the year.
-Ideally, the moderator team should be able to respond to issues within a few hours.

-Team diversity is also important to ensure any participant observing problematic behavior can identify a moderator they feel comfortable contacting.

 ## Relation to the Ombudsteam